Career Guide to JMU Majors: Athletic Training

 Common majors or minors that complement this major

-Some possible combinations include Coaching Education, Conflict Analysis and Intervention, Gerontology, Health Communication, Kinesiology, Pre-Occupational Therapy, Pre-Physical Therapy, Psychology, Spanish, Special Education-Non Teaching, Sport Communication, Substance Abuse Intervention, or Theater and Dance.
+Some possible combinations include Chronic Illness, Coaching Education, Conflict Analysis and Intervention, Gerontology, Health Communication, Human Science, Kinesiology, Pre-Occupational Therapy, Pre-Physical Therapy, Psychology, Spanish, Special Education-Non Teaching, Sport Communication, Substance Abuse Intervention, or Theater and Dance.

 Students who can think quickly, have the ability to handle stressful situations, communicate well with others and are interested in both medicine and sports and the impact sports have on the human anatomy are successful in this field.